alekpentchev/js-exercises/001-bulbs/problem.md

 # Problem description

 Your task is to determine how many times bulbs were shining.
-You'll be given a collection of integers, e.g.:
+You'll be given a collection of integers from 1 to N, e.g.:

 `const A = [1,3,4,5,2]`